lronaldo/cpctelera/cpctelera/src/readme.txt

    * However, CPCTelera can be installed anywhere in your system, provided the path does not contain any spaces.
    * *setup.sh* checks software dependencies.
 If some dependency is not met, you will receive an error message requesting you to install it and then launch *setup.sh* again.

+Topic: Troubleshooting

+   Users have reported some occasional issues installing CPCtelera.
+Please, have a look at this list if you have any problem,

+   * _Antivirus and scanning software_.
+This kind of software is causing random issues that cause Cygwin and CPCtelera not to operate properly.
+Common problems include failing to compile and/or execute programs, privilege problems on executing programs and random crashes of Cygwin.
+If you experience this problems, try disabling your antivirus or scanning software.
+Once being sure that this is the reason for your problems, you may want to configure your software not to interfere with Cygwin.
+   * _Windows 8/10 privilege problems_.
+Under some unclarified circumstances, some users have privilege problems executing Cygwin sofware, and that affects CPCtelera.
+In this cases, the most common workaround is launching Cygwin terminal with administrator privileges.
+   * _Windows 8/10 executable conflicts_.
+Some users experience compilation or execution problems due to other Windows being using other software installed outside cygwin.
+This usually happens with MinWG (gcc, g++), SDCC and git, but may happen with other software aswell.
+On some installations, Windows PATH variable gives priority to previously installed software.
+So, when compiling with gcc, sdcc or using git, problems happen due to Windows version of the software being executed.
+In this cases, please check Windows PATH variable and adjust it accordingly.
+   * _'yywrap' symbol not being defined_.
+Previous versions of CPCtelera may fail to build and have this issue reported in the tool_building.log.
+This is due to changes outside of our control.
+However, there is a simple fix for this problem.
+Please, follow this steps:
+    1. - Launch *./setup.sh* (If launched previously, ask for clean reinstall *./setup.sh -cri*)
+    2. - Wait until it fails at ~47% and then edit this file: cpctelera-1.4/cpctelera/tools/sdcc-3.5.5/obj/support/sdbinutils/binutils/syslex.c
+    3. - Comment out line 74 of *syslex.c* adding // at its start.
+It should look like this: //    #define yywrap yywrap
+    4. - Launch ./setup.sh again

+   If you experience any diffenrent problem with Windows/Cygwin, please report to us so that we can include it in this list.

 Section: Starting with CPCtelera